TeodorFredriksson95/Coding-Daily-Practice/README.md

 -- Prepared PCB for Mini Controller system
 -- It's obvious I need to look into perfboards and prototype on that before going forward with PCB

+4/8-2025
+* C# Multi-dimensional Arrays
+-- Mostly made comments in reference to a single initialized 2D-array, trying to visualize how dimensions are represented in order to better understand how increments and indexing of each respective dimension work.
+I made some good mental progress on this part which I hope will benefit me going forward with code-oriented practices using multi-dimensional arrays.